Originally published May 29, 2018. Updated for relevancy May 9, 2023.

 The majority of customers still prefer in-store purchases for most types of products.
 And will for the foreseeable future.

-Domino's Pizza is not a new business; they were established in 1960.
-But they are always looking at pushing the envelope to remain relevant and connected to their core customers.
+Domino's Pizza is not a new business; it was established in 1960.
+But they always aim to push the envelope to remain relevant and connected to their core customers.
 It used to be that restaurants were all about location.
-Domino’s latest business idea lets customers order to hotspots at places without an address.
+One of Domino’s interesting business ideas lets customers order to hotspots at places without an address.
 This is one of those great retail business ideas other businesses should consider.

-Lolli & Pops, who bills themselves as an encyclopedia of the world’s finest candies and confections, is implementing facial-recognition programs in their stores.
+Lolli & Pops, who bills themselves as an encyclopedia of the world’s finest candies and confections, implemented facial recognition programs in their stores.
 This allows their sales associates to see VIP shopper preferences and even allergy information so they can offer new creations and locate old favorites quickly.

 Everlane, an ethically sourced clothing company, lets customers see exactly how much the materials and labor cost.
-Now hey have integrated their brick and mortar and online stores using an integrated ID system.
+Now they have integrated their brick-and-mortar and online stores using an integrated ID system.